KiandaBPM/docs/content/docs/platform/administration/users.md

      - **Group name** - choose a name for the group if desired.

      - **Auto disable previously imported users that are missing on re-import** - choose from **No** or **Yes**.
 By choosing **Yes**, any previously imported users that no longer exist in the data source, will be disabled in Kianda when re-synchronisation is executed.
 Their account will still exist in the system, but they will no longer be able to login to Kianda.

      - **Auto remove previously imported users that are missing on re-import** - choose from **No** or **Yes**.
 By choosing **Yes**, any previously imported users that no longer exist in the data source, will be removed from Kianda when re-synchronisation is executed.
 They will no longer be able to login to Kianda as their account will be removed from the system.

        Note: When a group is synchronised, a **scheduled task** is created to import users from the data source group every one hour by default.
 This can be changed by going to **Administration** > **Scheduled tasks**.
 Go to [Scheduled tasks](/docs/platform/administration/scheduledtasks/) to find out more about different schedules.

    - **Group administrators** - only **Users** or **Groups** listed here can manage the group; if you leave the field blank then Kianda administrators can manage the group.

+   As well as this, you can view:

+   * **Group Id** - this string is useful for applying group security and for low code development applications.

+   * **Member Count** - the amount of current members within this group.

 ### Deleting groups